 Management anticipates that significant additional expenditures will be necessary to develop and expand our business before significant positive operating cash flows can be achieved.
 Our ability to continue as a going concern is dependent upon our ability to raise additional capital and to ultimately achieve sustainable revenues and profitable operations.
 At June 30, 2024, we had \$1,291,072 of cash and cash equivalents.
 These funds are insufficient to complete our business plan and as a consequence, we will need to seek additional funds, primarily through the issuance of debt or equity securities for cash to operate our business.
 No assurance can be given that any future financing will be available or, if available, that it will be on terms that are satisfactory to us.
-Even if we are able to obtain additional financing, it may contain undue restrictions on our operations, in the case of debt financing or cause substantial dilution for our stockholders, in the case of equity financing.
+Even if we are able to obtain additional financing, it may contain undue restrictions on our operations, in the case of debt financing.